 In Year 4 students' projects will integrate design studies and a one session period of work experience into a graduation project/exhibition.
 This course recognises the College of Fine Arts' particular strengths, resources and requirements to provide an undergraduate course which places emphasis on an integrated approach rather than on narrow vocational specializations.
-These strengths are its technology and applied arts base and its relationship with industry, its Schools of Studio Art, Media Art, Art Education and Art Theory providing an input of theoretical and practical subjects; the provision of new accommodation which is designed for such a program; and the ability to offer design from a creative and flexible base.
+These strengths are its technology and applied arts base and its relationship with industry, its subjects in visual arts, art education and art theory; and the ability to offer design from a creative and flexible base.